Kentucky Boys State

 Selection to Kentucky Boys State is a rolling application process, but we like to have all applications submitted by May 1 of the year of attendance.
 If after this date, contact Dr. Pete Trzop as soon as possible!!!
 There is still a chance to get you into the program, so never give up!

-Due to funding of multiple participants, it is encouraged that students request funding from local businesses, friends and family and other community organizations.
-The cost of KBS for one week is set at $200
+Due to funding of multiple participants, it is encouraged that students request funding from local businesses, companies, friends and family, and other community organizations.
+The cost of KBS for one week is set at $200.
+If you would like to help sponsor another student in financial need, in full or in part, please feel free to add a donation on top of this tuition amount.
+KBS makes every effort to ensure no student is denied this great opportunity due to financial hardship.
+Thank you for the consideration!

 If at any time you have any problems or issues, contact your local American Legion Post, or Dr. Pete Trzop at 502 233 4585 for further assistance.
 Our staff of volunteers want you to be a part of this great experience.
 Thank you for your interest!